Reschivon/PilotCityChatroom/backend/README.md

 This project uses [Feathers](http://feathersjs.com).
 An open source web framework for building modern real-time applications.

+## Setting up MongoDB

+1. Use the official MongoDB guide for [installing MongoDB Community Edition](https://docs.mongodb.com/manual/administration/install-community/)
+2. You should be able to connect to your local database using MongoDB Compass with connection string `mongodb://localhost:27017/`
+3. You can try creating a user by following the official feathers.js [documentation](https://docs.feathersjs.com/guides/basics/authentication.html#registering-a-user) and using [Postman](https://www.postman.com/)

 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.